Overcoming Parent Child Contact Problems: Family Interventions

 Online course offered in collaboration with William James College.

-REGISTRATION OPENS JANUARY 5TH.
+REGISTRATION is OPEN!
 CLICK HERE.

 This 30-hour multi-module training provides an exciting opportunity for those working in the field and encountering these complex situations.
 Mental health professionals face significant challenges trying to assist families when a child is resisting contact with a parent after separation/divorce.